-- Felix Ocanas (with ECMS, LLC), who is the contracted structural engineer and inspector, worked through design issues for the new plate deck for the pier and walkway related to load capacity for improvements (March/April 2017). - The actual amount for the structural repairs and walkway leading up to the Breakwater is \$586,326 (Fulton-Coastcon, contractor's actual proposal), which was approved by the Type A Board on their meeting of May 2017.
+- Jimmy Laurence (with Fulton-Coastcon Construction), who is the contracted structural engineer, worked through design issues for the new plate deck for the pier and walkway related to load capacity for improvements (March/April 2017). - The actual amount for the structural repairs and walkway leading up to the Breakwater is \$586,326 (Fulton-Coastcon, contractor's actual proposal), which was approved by the Type A Board on their meeting of May 2017.
 This is additional to the \$454,000. - Pier improvements include structural restoration, breakaway side panels to reduce sand migration, electrical service extension, lighting, additional shade structure and landscaping features to enhance the experience of visitors.
-This work creates an additional programmable special event space and provides better continuity between the Waterside Park, McGee Beach and the Seawall. - City Council had an agenda item on June 13th to consider the Change Order of \$586,326 for the structural repairs.
+This work creates an additional programmable special event space and provides better continuity between the Waterside Park, McGee Beach and the Seawall. - City Council had an agenda item on June 13th to consider the Change Order of \$586,326 for the structural repairs. - On June 20, 2017, the City Council tabled the above item due to wanting more information from staff concerning the Bayshore Park Project. - This item is scheduled to be presented to City Council on July 11th and 18th, 2017. - Pier construction, under the recent approved Change Order, will begin in August, 2017 and last for a month, approximately.